 We ask for customers’ patience as the Chesterfield County Animal Shelter undergoes renovations to make it a more modern facility to benefit customers and the animals housed there.

-The Animal Control Unit provides for the safety and welfare of residents as it pertains to the control of unsupervised domestic animals.
+The Animal Services Unit provides for the safety and welfare of residents as it pertains to the control of unsupervised domestic animals.
 The unit is also charged with protecting animals from inhumane treatment.
-Animal Control officers enforce state laws and county ordinances as they apply to domestic animals.
+Animal Services officers enforce state laws and county ordinances as they apply to domestic animals.
 The unit operates a shelter for the complete care of animals in their custody.
-The Animal Control Shelter provides comprehensive medical care for homeless or unwanted cats and dogs until they are adopted or placed with an animal rescue organization.
+The Animal Shelter provides comprehensive medical care for homeless or unwanted cats and dogs until they are adopted or placed with an animal rescue organization.

 The shelter has a large selection of puppies, kittens, dogs and cats for adoption.
 For the new owner's convenience, the $60 adoption fee covers the cost of adoption, spaying or neutering the animal prior to the new owner taking possession and a rabies shot.
 This allows for a worry-free adoption.